 New in 2018 was the Community Equity Action Team (CEAT), formed by community leaders of underrepresented groups.
 The team formed with the mission of informing the Chief of Police about concerns and issues important to the community and providing the perspective of groups who have traditionally been marginalized.
 One outcome of the work of this group is the implementation of the Redmond Safe Place program.
 This program identifies businesses and organizations that work closely with the Police Department to provide a safe location for anyone experiencing hate crimes or harassment.
 It serves as a tangible example of stakeholder input that manifests in police service.
-Visit rpdsafeplace.com to learn more.
+See rpdsafeplace.com for more.

-In 2022, the Police Department will explore opportunities to begin a process to explore an interfaith advisory council to help connect our community to public safety issues.
+In 2020, the Police Department will explore opportunities to begin a process to explore an interfaith advisory council to help connect our community to public safety issues.

-2021 EMC RESEARCH
+2019 EMC RESEARCH

-In 2021, EMC Research conducted a community satisfaction survey for the city of Redmond.
-During this engagement, 400 participants responded.
+In summer 2019, EMC Research conducted a community satisfaction survey for the city of Redmond.
+During this engagement, 480 participants responded.

-FIGURE 5 - SAFETY IN REDMOND
+FIGURE 14 - SAFETY IN REDMOND